microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     *AD configuration details*

     -   Active Directory Domain Service (ADDS) Domain Controllers (DC) are deployed into Azure virtual machines.
 These are extensions of the on-premises AD DS DCs and allow for resiliency for the authentication and authorization mechanism that Contoso employees use today.
-    -  Configure multiple VMs as Domain Controllers in the West Central U.S. region and two others in the West US 2.
+    -  Configure multiple VMs as Domain Controllers in the West Central U.S. region and two others in the Central US.
 ADDS Sites and Services will be configured with the two Azure regional virtual networks as new sites in AD.
-        -  For Domain Controllers in West Central US, Availability Sets will be configured.
+        -  For Domain Controllers in East US 2, Availability Sets will be configured.
-        -  For Domain Controllers in West US 2, Availability Zones will be configured.
+        -  For Domain Controllers in Central US, Availability Zones will be configured.
     -   Each Domain Controller will be configured with a Data Disk for the ADDS database and will be configured to back up via Azure Backup for disaster recovery and business continuity.
 To avoid any issue with the ADDS DB, this data disk needs to be configured with caching set to NONE.

     For details on restoring ADDS DCs see the following: